BinaryResearch/CS419-project/README.md

 >There have been numerous attempts to solve this problem.
 One of the early approaches - pioneered by Tavis Ormandy - is corpus distillation.
 The method relies on coverage signals to select a subset of interesting seeds from a massive, high-quality corpus of candidate files, and then fuzz them by traditional means.
 The approach works exceptionally well, but requires such a corpus to be readily available. <sup>1</sup>

 Often, no such corpus is available when fuzz testing a binary.
 Ready-made test cases may also not be available.
 Using Radamsa (or any other program that can function as a mutation engine), a single well-chosen initial test case can be used to create a corpus tailored specifically to the program to be fuzzed.
+When combined with other techniques, such as using a custom dictionary, this can result in more unique crashing inputs to be discovered by AFL when fuzzing the target.

 1. https://github.com/google/AFL/blob/master/README.md